Indonesia proposes demilitarized zone and UN referendum on Ukraine peace plan - ExBulletin

 “We can’t stop supporting Ukraine militarily because we don’t want the peace which is… the peace of surrender.
 The peace of the strongest,” Borrell said.

-Ukrainian President Volodymr Zelenskiy has proposed a 10-point peace plan, which calls on Russia to withdraw all its troops from Ukraine.
-Chief diplomatic adviser Ihor Zhovkva said Ukraine has no interest in a ceasefire that locks in Russian territorial gains.
+Ukrainian President Volodymr Zelenskiy has proposed a 10-point peace plan that calls on Russia to withdraw all its troops from Ukraine.
+Nikolenko urged Indonesia to support Zelenskiy’s peace plan.

 The mention sources can contact us to remove/changing this article